-Reg said that he had (I think I am right) just released a four-volume study course for Post Office radio technicians who hoped to obtain a Certificate In Radio Technology (CRT) and he would send me a copy each of those volumes.
+Reg said that he had (I think I am right) just released a four-volume study course for Post Office radio technicians who hoped to obtain a Certificate In Radio Technology (CRT) and he would send me a copy of each of those volumes.
 He did, and I had carried them with me without doing anything serious about it for the intervening years.

 And so, I decided that the second objective for my time at ZLC was to study these volumes and get my ticket when I returned to Wellington.

-Arrival in the Chatham Islands
+Arrival in the Chatham Islands in 1956

 The Ansett Sandringham flying boat (a civilian version of the wartime Sunderland) took about four hours for the trip to the Chatham Islands, mainly at about 5000′ and quite slow, relative to modern aircraft.
 (This particular aircraft, pictured at right, is now in the Flying Boat Museum at Southampton, UK.)